-To make this part short, when I was 17 years old (living in the US) I had basically taught myself English, moved on from an extremely underserved high school, figured out how to get a GED, and after experiencing seemingly endless biases because of it, I set out to try to meet my goals.
-The lack of mentoring and guidance did not make things any easier over the following years, but I was finally leaving behind toxic relationships, poverty, homelessness, and focus on getting a better understanding of our amazing universe.
+To make this short and as clear as I can, when I was 16 years old (living in the US by now) I had basically taught myself English, moved on from an extremely underserved high school where I had no chance of growing, figured out how to get a GED (which thanks to general ignorance comes with endless bias attached to it) and set out to meet my academic goals.
+The lack of mentoring and guidance did not make things any easier over the following years, but I was finally leaving behind poverty, homelessness, and abuse, to focus on getting a better understanding of our amazing universe.

-5. How do advocacy and activism come into the picture?
+How do advocacy and activism come into the picture?

 When it comes to social media, it was more of a happy accident for me.
 In 2017 while recovering from an accident, I repurposed an old and unused Twitter account to entertain myself, and in this process, I realized places like Twitter can be a great tool for visibility and outreach.

-7. How do you handle obstacles and stereotypes?
+How do you handle obstacles and stereotypes?

-8. What would you say to anyone out there needing motivation to pursue their goals?
+What would you say to anyone out there needing motivation to pursue their goals?

-Support, mentoring, and access to things like education can easily be taken for granted by those who always had them, and that is unfortunate and very common.
+Support, mentoring, and access to education can easily be taken for granted by those who always had them, and that is unfortunate and very common.
 Keep going, if it’s what you really want it will be worth it.

 Sometimes you must become the person you needed when you were younger, that ended up being my position and I'm trying my best to make it count.